-Namibian Marine Phosphate (Pty) Ltd (NMP) has been awarded a 20-year mining licence (ML170), which is located on the Namibian continental shelf offshore Conception Bay in water depths ranging from 180 to 300 m covering a total area of 2233 km2.
-Within the mineralized resource zones of the licence area, (also named Sandpiper licence area), three target areas have been identified, i.e. Sandpiper-1 (SP-1), 2 (SP-2), and 3 (SP-3), of which only SP-1 and SP-2 are discussed in this EIA.
-SP-1 is in the north of ML170 in water depth from 190-235 m and SP-2 is in the centre in depth 245-285 m.
-Both target areas are 22 km long x 8 km wide.
-NMP is proposing to dredge the uppermost 1-<2.5 m (up to 3 m) of the seafloor in these target areas to recover phosphate rich material for use as fertilizer.
+Namibian Marine Phosphate (Pty) Ltd (NMP) has been awarded a 20-year mining licence (ML170). which is located on the Namibian continental shelf offshore Conception Bay in water depths ranging from 180 to 300 m covering a total area of 2233 km.
+Within the mineralized resource zones of the licence area, (also named Sandpiper licence area), three target areas have been identified, i.e. Sandpiper-1 (SP-1), 2 (SP-2), and 3 (SP-3), which are the focus of this EIA.
+SP-1 is in the north of ML170 in water depth from 190-235 m, SP-2 is in the center in depth 245-285 m and SP-3 is in the south at 235-270 m depth.
+Both SP-1 and SP-2 target areas are 22 km long x 8 km wide, while SP-3 is 11 km long x 6 km wide.
+NMP is proposing to dredge the uppermost 1-2.5 m (up to 3 m) of the seafloor in these target areas to recover phosphate rich material for use as fertilizer.
 The export target for the Sandpiper Phosphate project is 3 million tonnes (Mt) of 'rock phosphate' per annum, which requires the mining of 5.5 Mt of marine sediments.

 During the public scoping process for this project, the need for a specialist report describing and evaluating the potential impacts of the dredging activities on the benthic communities inhabiting unconsolidated sediments was recognised.
 Dredging is destructive by nature and the removal of the sediment and with it the associated benthic fauna has been identified as one of the main impacts.
-This specialist study assesses the impacts associated with dredging in SP-1 and SP-2 only and with the technical specifications provided.
+This specialist study assesses the impacts associated with dredging in SP-1, SP-2 and SP-3 only and with the technical specifications provided.
 If at a later stage mining is planned to be undertaken outside these areas or other technologies are considered, this needs to be assessed in a separate study.
 As specified by the terms of references, a 'desktop' approach was adopted for this study.
-Besides an 18 station/80 sample macrobenthic baseline study conducted in the target area SP-1, no further data on biotic communities or the physical environment (e.g. H2S concentrations, oxygen conditions, etc.) exist or were available at the time of writing this report.
+Besides an 18 station macrobenthic baseline study conducted in the target area SP-1 including a single station from SP-3, no further data on biotic communities or the physical environment (e.g. $H_2S$ concentrations, oxygen conditions, etc.) exist or were available at the time of writing this report.
 The study thus relies almost entirely on data from publicly accessible literature based on studies conducted in the larger general region.
-The only site-specific data are those from the abovementioned macrobenthic survey conducted in 2010.
+The only site-specific data are those from the above-mentioned macrobenthic survey and associated sediment analysis conducted in 2010.